-Prior to basic, boot camp or police academy, personnel line up to take their physical fitness tests (PFT).
-Though each service and agency differs in testing exercises and measuring criteria, most personnel labor over this event for several weeks prior.
+Prior to basic training, boot camp or police academy, personnel line up to take their physical fitness tests (PFT).
+Though each service and agency differ in testing exercises and measuring criteria, most personnel gear up for this event for several weeks.
 But for those who properly prepare themselves, the PFT can be just another workout.

 Here are the exercises of all the service's PFTs and helpful tips to increase your overall score on test day:

-During the pullup and pushup test, you want to perform these as fast as possible while adhering to the proper form and technique.
-Also, look straight up at the sky in order to use your back muscles more for pullups.
-Recommended workout - pyramid workout.
-Start off with just one pullup for the first set, two pullups for the second set and continue up the pyramid by adding one pullupfor every set possible.
-When you can no longer continue, repeat in reverse order until you are back to just one pullup. (ex.
+Pyramid workout: Start off with just one pull-up for the first set, two pull-ups for the second set and continue up the pyramid by adding one pull-up for every set possible.
+When you no longer can continue, repeat in reverse order until you are back to just one pull-up. (ex.
 1, 2, 3, 4, 5, 6, 5, 4, 3, 2, 1) Read "Perfecting the Pull-up" for more information.

-Placing your hands in the wrong position can seriously effect your maximum score.
+Placing your hands in the wrong position can seriously affect your maximum score.
 A perfect location for your hands is just outside shoulder width.
 This position enables the chest, shoulders and triceps to be equally taxed.
-Keep hands at shoulder height when in the up position.
-Your pushups will be weakened if your hands are too low, wide, close or high.
+Keep your hands at shoulder height when in the up position.
+Your push-ups will be weakened if your hands are too low, wide, close or high.
 Read "Perfect Practice for Perfect Push-ups" for more information.

-Try 5 sets of maximum pushups in five 1:00 periods.
+Try five sets of maximum push-ups in five one-minute periods.

 This is an exercise you need to pace.
-Most people burn out in the first 30 seconds with 30 curl-ups accomplished, only able to perform another 20 or so curlups within the next 1:30.
-By setting a pace at, for instance, 20 situps every 30 seconds, you can turn your score of 50-60 to 80 with very little effort.
+Most people burn out in the first 30 seconds with 30 curl-ups accomplished, then are only able to perform another 20 or so curl-ups within the next 1:30.
+By setting a pace at, for instance, 20 sit-ups every 30 seconds, you can turn your score from 50-60 to 80 with very little effort.
 Read "The Proper Technique for Curl-ups" for more information.

-Try timing yourself with 5 sets of 30 seconds, setting your pace to your goal.
-A good pace is 20 situps in 30 seconds - totaling 80 in two minutes.
+Try timing yourself with five sets of 30 seconds, setting your pace to your goal.
+A good pace is 20 sit-ups in 30 seconds, totaling 80 in two minutes.

-For most people the most challenging event of any PFT is by far the run.
-I receive many requests everyday from military members who are seeking workouts for their 1.5 mile, two or three mile PFT runs (Navy/ Army / Marine Corps respectively).
-Since all these distances use relatively the same training philosophy - short distance, faster pace - here are a few options to help all Armed Forces members, regardless of service, get a little faster on their runs.
+For most people, the most challenging event of any PFT is, by far, the run.
+I receive many requests every day from military members who are seeking workouts for their 1.5-, two- or three-mile PFT runs (Navy, Army and Marine Corps, respectively).
+Since all these distances use relatively the same training philosophy -- short distance, faster pace -- here are a few options to help all armed forces members, regardless of service, get a little faster on their runs.

-The most important thing is to not start off too fast.
+The most important thing is not to start off too fast.
 Learn your pace and set your goal by pacing yourself to the finish.
-For instance, if your goal is to run the 2 mile run in 14:00, you must run a 7:00 mile or a 1:45 - 1/4 mile..
+For instance, if your goal is to run the two-mile run in 14 minutes, you must run a seven-minute mile pace or 1:45 for a quarter-mile.

-The Four Mile Track Workout has worked for many military and short distance runners for years.
+The four-mile track workout has worked for many military and short-distance runners for years.
 This workout is basically interval training.
-Interval training means you run at a certain pace for a particular distance then increase the pace for the same distance.
-The Four Mile Track Workout is broken into 1/4 mile sprints and jogs and 1/8 mile sprints and jogs for a total of four miles.
+Interval training means you run at a certain pace for a particular distance, then increase the pace for the same distance.
+The four-mile track workout is broken into quarter-mile sprints and jogs and eighth-of-a-mile sprints and jogs for a total of four miles.
 The workout goes as follows:

 - Three sets of: